Gough937/sudo4droid-magisk/README.md

-# Sudo4Droid Magisk Module
+# Fake Sudo Magisk Module

 ## Description
-This module adds the sudo command to Android.
-It adds the file "/system/xbin/sudo", which is a script that passes all arguments to 'su -c'.
-Specifically, the code is 'su -c "$@"'.
+This module adds a command to run a specific command as root (this is NOT a full `sudo` command).
+It does this by simply passing all arguments to `su -c`.

 ## Changelog
-v1.1: Update to template 1500
+1.1: Update to template 1500
+1.2: Update to module installer for Magisk 19